gogins/csound-android/README.md

     you think a dependency has changed.

 2. Execute `bash build-android.sh`.
-The build system compiles all native libraries, including the Csound library libcsoundandroid.so, required by the Csound for Android app, and copies them to the appropriate subdirectories for further building and packaging.
+The build system compiles all native libraries, including the Csound library libcsoundandroid.so and its plugin opcode libraries, required by the Csound for Android app, and copies them to the appropriate subdirectories for further building and packaging.

 Run Android Studio and load the CsoundForAndroid/build.gradle project.